ADSK Investors Have Opportunity to Lead Autodesk, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 13, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Autodesk, Inc. ("Autodesk" or the "Company") (NASDAQ: ADSK).
+LOS ANGELES, May 17, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Autodesk, Inc. ("Autodesk" or the "Company") (NASDAQ: ADSK).

 Class Period: June 1, 2023 – April 16, 2024